 The English language is taught in school but was never the main subject they focus on.
 You might also notice most has some difficulties communicating in English as well.

-In touristy places like Hanoi Old Quarter or Hoi An, your chances of finding Vietnamese people who speak English is much higher because they’re used to serving foreigners.
+In touristy places like Hanoi Old Quarter or Hoi An, your chances of finding Vietnamese people who speak English are much higher because they’re used to serving foreigners.

 In short, not everyone in this world speaks English, so be respectful to other countries’ cultures and languages.